INFLUENCER MARKETING

 PROS: LinkedIn's professional context is ideal for B2B marketing, thought leadership content, and targeting professionals based on job roles and industries.

-CONS: Generally higher cost per click (CPC) than other platforms.
+CONS: Generally higher cost per click than other platforms.

 Content needs to be highly relevant and professional to engage the audience.